 - Is it a most developed country, developing country or a least developed country?

 - Is it affiliated with any economic or trade organisations?

 - What is the human development index?

-- What is the Gross Domestic Product?

-- What is the percentage of the unemployment?

 - What are the natural resources?

 - What are the major exports?

 - What are the major imports?